michacassola/NixNG/README.md

   <img src="./nix-ng.png" width="384">
 </p>

-NixNG is a, as of now, GNU/Linux distribution, which may be a considered a late sibling to NixOS.
+NixNG is a, as of now, GNU/Linux distribution, which may be considered a late sibling to NixOS.
 It shares many of its designs and utilizes the Nix package manager at its core.
 The defining features of NixNG are:
 - A lighter and simpler design, due to the omission of systemd